RAMP-project/RAMP-mobility/README.md

 conda env create  # Automatically creates environment based on environment.yml conda activate ramp-mobility # Activate the environment
 ```
-[TO DO: SET DEFAULT INPUT FILES]

-To get started, simply run the "RAMP_run.py" script.
+Then, simply run the "RAMP_run.py" script.
 The console will ask how many profiles (i.e. independent days) need to be simulated, and will provide the results for Italy, based on the default inputs defined in "IT.py".
 To change country, just select another country from the ones available in the "Input files/Europe" folder.
 Some guidance about the meaning of each input parameter is available in the "core.py" file, where the *User* and *Appliance* Python classes are defined and fully commented.

 ## Authors